Draft Final Project: Baby-Safe Biosecurity

 I’ll end this stage with a series of “Spooky Stories” illustrating real-world situations in which biosecurity lapses contributed to disease outbreaks or poor kitten outcomes.
 These examples will help learners connect abstract concepts to real situations and their consequences, building motivation to improve their practices.

-Participants will complete a pop quiz using realistic situations they might encounter while handling neonatal kittens.
-These scenarios will include a variety of complex issues such as a member of the public handing them a kitten in a laundry basket, retrieving supplies while handling a kitten, preparing for fluid therapy, and becoming thirsty while doing a kitten feeding.
+Participants will complete an informal quiz using realistic situations they might encounter while handling neonatal kittens.
+These scenarios will include a variety of complex issues such as a member of the public handing them a kitten in a laundry basket, needing to retrieve supplies while handling a kitten, preparing for fluid therapy, and resetting an examination or feeding station after use.
 For each scenario, learners will choose the best course of action to demonstrate understanding.